apache/shardingsphere-doc/document/current/content/features/test-engine/performance-test.en.md

 #### Test Scenarios Configuration

-The same configurations are used for Sharding-JDBC and Sharding-Proxy, while MySQL with one database connected is designed for comparision loss/promotion test.
+The same configurations are used for Sharding-JDBC and Sharding-Proxy, while MySQL with one database connected is designed for comparision.
 The details for these scenarios are shown as follows.

 ##### Single Route Configuration